People with disability must be heard during Our Royal Commission

 - the experiences of people with disability in the criminal justice system, and long-term detention,

-- the experiences of First Nations people with disability and their families in contact with child protection systems,
+- the experiences of First Nations people with disability,

 - training and education of health care professionals treating people with cognitive disability,